-The Class of 2024 will complete 4 weeks of a rural/regional experience and 4 weeks of an urban experience.
+The Class of 2025 will complete 4 weeks of a rural/regional experience and 4 weeks of an urban experience.
 This will allow ALL clerkship students to have a Family Medicine experience before CaRMS.
 Of note, the 4-week blocks are not necessarily contiguous.

 All clerks are expected to work full time: equivalent to a 40-50-hour work week.
-If you are not personally able to provide clerks this volume of clinical time, we hope that you will approach your colleagues to try to make up the time.
+If you are not personally able to provide clerks this volume of clinical time, we hope that you will approach your colleagues to make up the time.
 Clerks that fail to achieve the required clinical time will not pass the rotation.
 Further, all absences need to be approved.
-The clerks will engage you within the first two days to create and review a work schedule.
+Within the first few days of the rotation, clerks will engage you to create and review a work schedule.
 Clerks should not be expected to work more than a 55-hour week (not including call).

-In this document we have included information about both Rural and Urban experiences so that whether you are an urban or a rural/regional preceptor, you can understand the overall experience.
+In this Preceptor Manual we have included information about both rural and urban experiences so that whether you are an urban or a rural/regional preceptor, you can understand the overall experience.
 We have also added an objectives list (Appendix I) that you can refer to.
 The clinical presentations in the Logbook map on to these objectives, as do the written examination questions.

 The clerks will write a formative examination at the end of their 1st 4-week block and a summative examination at the end of their 2nd 4-week block.
-They must pass the Final Exam and both Final ITERs; (Rural and Urban), along with meeting all of the requirements of the course in order to pass Family Medicine Clerkship.
+They must pass the final exam and both final ITERs; (rural and urban), along with meeting all the requirements of the course in order to pass Family Medicine Clerkship.